35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Plot 18 has been built by Notting Hill Genesis (NHG) AND will provide [122 residential units, a medical centre, a library and a early years facility](http://www.aylesburynow.london/regeneration/planning-information/plot-18).
 The plot's development entailed the demolition of 34 council and leasehold homes in 57-76 Northchurch and 300-313 Missenden.

-Notting Hill Genesis (NHG) confirm that the affordable and family housing shortfalls [Housing Delivery Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf), dated Sept 2023, submitted for Southwark's approval.
-NHG have asked Southwark Council to agree to defer the delivery of some of the family homes until the later stages of the regeneration [^1].
+Notting Hill Genesis (NHG) confirm the affordable and family housing shortfalls in a proposed **Housing Delivery Strategy**, submitted to Southwark Council for its approval in September 2023.

-Despite the undoubted benefits of the new medical centre, library and early years facility, a  report lodged with Southwark Council's planning department, by developer Notting Hill Genesis (NHG), reveals that less than half of the required affordable housing promised for Plot 18 has been built.
-The report is NHG's [Housing Delivery Strategy, September 2023](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf).
-The Strategy says that while 50% of the housing should be affordable, only 22.9% (measured by habitable room) has been provided.
-The Strategy refers to Plot 18 as Development Stage 2A and says that it *'will provide 358 Habitable Rooms, of which 82 Habitable Rooms (22.9%) will be Affordable Housing'* and *'this does not meet the requirement to provide a minimum of  50% of Habitable Rooms as Affordable Housing'*.
+The Strategy reveals that less than half of the required affordable housing promised for Plot 18 has been built, saying  The Strategy says that while 50% of the housing should be affordable, only 22.9% (measured by habitable room) has been provided.
+The Strategy refers to Plot 18 as Development Stage 2A and says that it *'will provide 358 Habitable Rooms, of which 82 Habitable Rooms (22.9%) will be Affordable Housing'* and *'this does not meet the requirement to provide a minimum of  50% of Habitable Rooms as Affordable Housing'* [^1].

+The Strategy also says that no houses have been built, despite a requirement that 20% of the new homes should be in that form.
+NHG have asked Southwark to agree to defer the delivery of some of the family homes until the later stages of the regeneration

 ![](img/23_ap_2603-housing_delivery_strategy.-3727685.pdf-adobe-acrobat-reader-64-bit-09_10_2024-15_37_41.png "NHG's Housing Delivery Strategy Sept 2023")